tyreer/learning-notes/clean_coder.md

 ### QA Should Find Nothing

 - Every time QA finds something wrong, the dev team should be dismayed, and ask themselves how it happened and how it can never happen again
-- QA's role is to work with the business to create the automated acceptance tests that because the true spec and requirements doc for the system
+- QA's role is to work with the business to create the automated acceptance tests that become the true spec and requirements doc for the system

 ### Test Automation Pyramid